hsuecu/onair_simplex/README.md

 of the part stops working stopping whole operation.
 Remember what they say, it's not a bug its a feature.
 So, assuming you are using linux environment and you have `aplay` and `parec` preinstalled in your system.

+!!
+Start the receiver first, then start the transmitter.
+Otherwise sync flg will be missed.

 ### Build
 just a simple shell script. run it by
 ```bash